CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 process with its own address space, which prevents processes from accessing one another's private data.

-When transient operations permit access to data that is protected by the ISA, this can violate users' expectations of the ISA feature that is bypassed.
-For example, if transient operations can access private data belonging to a victim (for example, another process), then the operations' microarchitectural side effects may correspond to the accessed data.
+When transient operations allow access to data that is protected by the ISA, this can violate users' expectations of the ISA feature that is bypassed.
+For example, if transient operations can access a victim's private data in a shared microarchitectural structure, then the operations' microarchitectural side effects may correspond to the accessed data.
 If an attacker is able to trigger these transient operations and observe their side effects through a covert channel, then the attacker may be able to infer the victim's data.

-#### Background Details
+#### Relationships

-When operations execute but do not commit to the processor’s architectural state, this is commonly referred to as *transient execution*.
-This behavior can occur when the processor mis-predicts an outcome (such as a branch target), when a processor event (such as an exception) is signaled after younger operations have already executed, or for other reasons.
-Operations that execute transiently may have microarchitectural side effects that can be detected using timing or power analysis techniques.
-These techniques may allow an attacker to infer information about the operations that executed transiently.
-For example, the attacker may be able to infer program data that was accessed or used by those operations.
+- Child of CWE-A

 #### Examples

-TODO

-### CWE-B: Transient Execution Exposes Data Protected by Software
+- Rogue Data Cache Load (RDCL, also known as Meltdown)
+- L1 Terminal Fault (L1TF, also known as Foreshadow)

+### CWE-C: Processor Event Causes Incorrect Data to be Forwarded to Operations that Execute Transiently

 #### Description

-A processor event may allow transient operations to access data protected by software, potentially exposing the data.
+A processor event (for example, a hardware exception) may allow transient operations to forward incorrect or stale data to dependent operations, potentially exposing the data.

 #### Extended Description